-The Honor View 10 is the latest smartphone to ditch the standard 16:9 screen ratio for a 18:9 one, allowing for a whopping 5.99-inch display to sit in a compact, easy-to-hold body.
+The Honor View 10 is the latest smartphone to ditch the standard 16:9 screen ratio for a skinnier 18:9 one, allowing for a 6-inch display in a compact, easy-to-hold body.

-It isn’t quite bezel-less, but the screen surround is very slender, reaching almost to the edge of the device on the left and right.
+It’s not quite bezel-less, but the edges that frame the screen are very slender indeed, reaching almost to the edge of the device on the left and right.

-The top and bottom edges are a bit wider, but only to provide sufficient room for the V10’s speakerphone and selfie cam at the top, and a front-facing fingerprint scanner along the bottom.
+The edges to the top and bottom are slightly chunkier, but only thick enough to make way for the View 10’s speakerphone and selfie cam at the top, and a front-facing fingerprint scanner along the bottom.

-In my short time with the device, the scanner proved fast and accurate – not to mention much better situated than the Galaxy Note 8’s awkwardly placed back-panel option.
-The scanner also doubles up as a touchpad for navigational gestures, so you can swipe left and right to browse through photos, or up and down when reading a website, for example.
+The scanner is lightning fast, and personally, I prefer its location here than the OnePlus’ back-mounted option.
+The scanner can also double up as a touchpad for navigational gestures instead of having them on screen, so you can swipe left and right to browse through photos, or up and down when reading a website, for example.